 Corey Fogel (b.
 1977) is a drummer and artist currently living in Los Angeles, CA. His practice is based in momentary encounters between music and objects, textiles, foods, and other collaborators.
-Fogel engages the viewer to considering sound as a medium on par with paint and cellulose, a constant in our daily lives.
+Fogel engages the viewer to consider sound as a medium on par with paint and cellulose, a constant in our daily lives.
 He challenges us to consider the contexts in which we create, store, and understand sound.

 Fogel’s works have been presented at Machine Project, Los Angeles; Los Angeles County Museum of Art, Human Resources, Los Angeles; Redling Fine Art, Los Angeles; The Wulf, Los Angeles; The Hammer Museum, Los Angeles; the Museo de Arte Contemporaneo de Oaxaca, and REDCAT; Los Angeles.
 His performance work was also included in J. Paul Getty Museum’s Pacific Standard Time Performance and Public Art Festival and West of Rome’s Trespass Parade.
 Corey was awarded The California Community Foundation 2014 Fellowship in Visual Arts. link